 - Query Rewrite synonyms: Synonyms that Bloomreach has learned specifically from user behavior data on your site.
 When users frequently refine queries or use them interchangeably (e.g. nightstand ↔ end table), Bloomreach learns and will automatically add these as synonyms.

-Synonyms help expand the query and return relevant products even when customers are looking for your product using different language than how it has been described by your product catalog.
-They also help return related products (rather than a zero result) when you don't carry the specific product your customer is looking for.
+Synonyms help expand the query and return relevant products even when customers are looking for your product using different terminology than how it has been described in your catalog.

 Bloomreach automatically applies stemming to search queries, data that is processed from the feed and global synonyms.
-These stems or canonicals are typically used in the same context.
 Bloomreach utilizes an industry standard stemmer, which result in different forms of the same root. i.e. "shirt" <--> "shirts", "dress" <--> "dresses", "top" <--> "tops".

 The Autocorrect feature reduces the number of null result queries due to spelling errors and reduces the burden on the merchandising team of having to manually add a bunch of spelling errors as synonyms with the correct spelling.